-Ooops! as I’m writing this I just lost precious time…looked at email, glanced through Facebook, and hit a news link!
+Ooops! as I’m writing this, I just lost precious time… I looked at emails, glanced through Facebook, and hit a news link!

 Close down the tabs…do it NOW!

-Try to objectify the list of things to-do.
-While it’s important to organize tasks on a daily basis, make the list, then go back through and edit from a more objective viewpoint.
+Try to objectify the list of things-to-do.
+While it’s essential to organize tasks daily, make a list, then go back through and edit from a more objective viewpoint.

-When the tasks are given a new perspective of importance, you’ll see there are many that don’t need to be on the list, or can be delegated to a co-worker, intern, or colleague.
+When the tasks are given a new perspective of importance, you’ll see many don’t need to be on the list or be delegated to a co-worker, intern, or colleague.
 Don’t try to do everything!

-“All work and no play makes Jack a dull boy” is a timeworn cliche, but work and play must be better balanced in order to stay sane and be more productive during work time.
+“All work and no play makes Jack a dull boy” is a timeworn cliche, but work and play must be better balanced to stay sane and be more productive during work time.

 What would you consider the best definition of “playtime?”
 Amusement, diversion, leisure, distraction, pleasure, merrymaking, fun, enjoyment, recreation…all are synonyms for “play.”

-Reflect back on the past few days, see if you can remember how many hours/days you’ve devoted to just playing.
+Reflect on the past few days and see if you can remember how many hours/days you’ve devoted to just playing.

-If you, like many, are having trouble with that memory, you need to put “playtime” at the top of your to-do list.
+Like many, if you are having trouble with that memory, you need to put “playtime” at the top of your to-do list.

-Make an “UN” To-Do list.
+Make a “UN” To-Do list.
 Sounds a little odd, doesn’t it?

 While spending time to list the daily tasks, prioritizing and putting it in perspective, planning for playtime, the plug must be pulled!
 Eeeek!

-So you can’t think of something to occupy your self if you’re unplugged from your smartphone, computer, television, games, or any other electronic devise?
-This site is an interactive list from people around the country devoted to being unplugged for 1 day a week.
+So you can’t think of something to occupy yourself if you’re unplugged from your phone, computer, television, games, or any other electronic device?
+This site is an interactive list of people nationwide devoted to being unplugged for 1 day a week.
 Bookmark it and use it often, become involved in “Undoing!”